NCI-GDC/gdc-frontend-framework/design/README.md

 A cohort is a collection of cases.
 We can think of the existing GDC programs and projects as pre-built cohorts.
 For example, TCGA-BRCA is a pre-built cohort of breast cancer cases.

 Side Note: The GDC also has a concept of a "study", where a study is currated collection of cases related to controlled-access data.
-Studies are also exampes of pre-built cohorts.
+Studies are also examples of pre-built cohorts.
 Currently, studies are not exposed to the user.
 Internally, GDC has a single study, which is for FM-AD.

 Cohort building is a key feature of the new site.
 This allows the user to define and modify their own cohorts.